licenseware/licenseware-sdk-v3/README.md

 ```

 The `registered_reports` will be imported on app startup in the `app/api/defaults/*_report_router.py` and will be used to auto generate api routes for each report.

+If you want more control on how the reports are handled you can inherit from `RegisteredReports` and modify the methods you need.
+Make sure to update `app/api/defaults/*_report_router.py` if method names or params are changed.

 <a name="Report-Components"></a>